 Archie’s NFL career spanned over 14 seasons, mostly with the New Orleans Saints.
 However, it wasn’t until he joined the Houston Oilers that he discovered a unique way to throw a pass.

-It actually happened during a broken play.
-As the veteran QB scrambled for his life, he threw an underhanded pass out of desperation, hitting a receiver perfectly in stride.
-Had he been able to run it in for a touchdown, it would’ve gone down as one of the greatest highlights in NFL history.
+It happened during a broken play in the game against the Philadelphia Eagles in 1982.
+As the veteran QB scrambled for his life, he threw an underhanded pass out of desperation, hitting receiver Mike Renfro perfectly in stride.

+Had Renfro been able to run it in for a touchdown, it would’ve gone down as one of the greatest highlights in NFL history.
 Fast forward a decade, and when Archie was training Peyton to be a quarterback, he showed him the smooth mechanics of his underhanded pass.
 However, Peyton could never quite master it.

 “I had a pulled groin, and my body just told me: If I throw it like this, it’s going to hurt my groin.
-So, it just was underhanded.
+So, it was just underhanded.
 And Mike Renfroe just ran right through, and if he could’ve just broken one more tackle, he would’ve scored a touchdown,” he added.

 Archie’s mind raced with the possibilities of how we’d remember the play.
 Would it have been the greatest touchdown pass in NFL history?
 Maybe.
 But we’ll never know.

-Who would’ve thought that Archie had a passing skill that his son doesn’t?
-When you compare their careers side by side, Peyton blew his father out of the water.
-One’s a Hall of Famer and one isn’t.
-But it’s funny to think that Archie will always have a leg up on his son when it comes to pulling off unique passes.
+But Archie will always have a leg up on his son when it comes to pulling off unique passes.
 You have to wonder if he still gives his son a hard time about it.